 GIS professionals often find work with federal agencies such as the U.S. Geological Survey, Bureau of Land Management, Army Corps of Engineers, Forest Service, National Oceanic and Atmospheric Administration, National Imagery and Mapping Agency, and Federal Emergency Management Agency.
 State and local agencies—including law enforcement, water and sewer agencies, tax assessors, planning and zoning departments, emergency bureaus, and homeland security—also require GIS professionals.

 The vast majority of available jobs are with scientific (including medical fields), engineering, architectural, and technology firms.
 The private sector also employs GIS professionals in specialty mapping firms, surveying and land companies, oil, electric, and gas utilities, real estate agencies, banks and insurance companies, construction companies, and national businesses that regularly seek new franchise locations.

 Nonprofit organizations such as environmental groups also need GIS professionals on a regular or consulting basis.
 Increasingly, private foundations use GIS as their main tool; examples include Conservation International which uses GIS as their method for identifying threatened habitats, and the Keoge Foundation which uses GIS extensively for climate modeling.

-- surveying and mapping technicians - 16% increase
+- surveying and mapping technicians – 5% increase

-- cartographers and photogrammetrists - 22% increase
+- cartographers and photogrammetrists – 15% increase (much faster than average)

-Research conducted among businesses, and state and federal agencies showed overwhelming support and a strong need for professionals who can use GIS skills to assess real-world problems and provide solutions.
+Research conducted among businesses and state and federal agencies showed overwhelming support and a strong need for professionals who can use GIS skills to assess real-world problems and provide solutions.